 The most common symptoms of either form of meningitis, bacterial and viral, are very similar to flu symptoms.

-They include fever, eye sensitivity, a severe and persistent headache, and muscle
+They include fever, eye sensitivity, a severe and persistent headache, and muscle aches and weakness.

 But there is one obvious symptom that it may be meningitis and not the flu…

 A stiff and painful neck, especially when trying to touch the chin to the chest, is one of the top warning signs of meningitis, says WebMD

 There you have it.